nixworks/public/news/2013/09/13/README.md

 ##### Galati County
 ### [Nine people are confirmed dead following massive floods in the past 24 hours in Galati County, Romania. ](/news/2013/09/13/nine-people-are-confirmed-dead-following-massive-floods-in-the-past-24-hours-in-galaei-county-romania.md)
-_Context: Romania, Galati County_
+_Context: Galati County, Romania_

 ##### Floods in the United States: 2001-present
 ### [At least four people are dead, 80 unaccounted for and thousands have been evacuated following heavy floods in Boulder County in the US state of Colorado. ](/news/2013/09/13/at-least-four-people-are-dead-80-unaccounted-for-and-thousands-have-been-evacuated-following-heavy-floods-in-boulder-county-in-the-us-state.md)
-_Context: Colorado, Floods in the United States: 2001-present, Boulder County_
+_Context: Floods in the United States: 2001-present, Colorado, Boulder County_

 ##### World War II
 ### [A World War II shell explodes in the Finnish town of Kemi in Lapland, killing one person and causing the evacuation of hundreds of residents. ](/news/2013/09/13/a-world-war-ii-shell-explodes-in-the-finnish-town-of-kemi-in-lapland-killing-one-person-and-causing-the-evacuation-of-hundreds-of-residents.md)